-Flying Green, a new and sustainable airline based in Paris Orly, aims startup in 2023
+Flying Green, a new and sustainable airline based in Paris Orly, aims to startup in 2023

-Flying Green, the new and sustainable French airline wants to launch its operations out of Paris Orly, France from 2023.
+Flying Green, the new and sustainable French airline wants to launch its operations out of Paris Orly, France, from 2023.
 The brand name already announces it, but the airline indeed affirms: an airline that is different from other airlines.
 Green, environmentally friendly and premium.

 The airline aims to launch in 2023, based on a business plan that was revealed on 6 December.
 Flying Green wants to combine “economic performance, a minimal ecological footprint and high-level technical skills“.